mjaimin/DesignPatterns/Creational/Prototype/README.md

 +	When the class to instantiate are specified at run-time, for example, by dynamic loading.
 +	To avoid building a class hierarchy of factories that parallels the class hierarchy of products.
 +	When instances of a class can have one of only a few different combinations of state
++	Need to be independent of how its products are created, composed, and represented.

 ##CONSEQUENCES